MerseniBilel/Bkit/README.md

 feel free to join as  **contributors**

 # Tools 🧰 !
-for now most of the components are made with
+for now, most of the components are made with
 - ReactJS
 - tailwindCss
 # installation 💻 !